 Holders of the Certificate will be entitled to use the letters ACIT (IMC) after their names.

-There is always shortage of well trained people in export/import field.
+There is always a shortage of well-trained people in export/import field.
 This career oriented course gives more in-depth knowledge in the area of selecting products and selecting the overseas market, marketing methods, documentation, finance, insurance, shipping as well as importing goods from other countries.
 Foreign exchange and regulations pertaining to export and import.
 Logistics or Shipping Industry is in great demand of Export Import professionals to the extent that Export Import Courses are sometimes also referred as Logistics Courses or Shipping Courses.

 Introduction Basis of International Marketing.
 Difference between International and Domestic market.
 Impact of Globalization, disintermediation and Liberalization on the International market.